sunflowermans/TTS-UtilityMemoryBag/README.md

 * Move relative to one object
 * Set New based on table position
 * Dragable selection setup and add (thanks cowgoesmoo33)
+* Groups where only one can be placed at a time (thanks Quickle)

 Want to contribute?
 Create an issue or fork the code on GitHub and submit a pull request.